 From cotton cultivation to manufacturing, distribution, and disposal, conventional cotton t-shirts not only require quite a lot of water to grow and manufacture, but they also have a tendency to produce a large amount of wastewater.
 Sadly, the World Wildlife Foundation considers cotton cultivation environmentally unsustainable, with runoff from cotton cultivation fields contaminating rivers, lakes, and wetlands with dangerous pesticides, fertilizers, and minerals.

 Organic cotton, however, is not only better for the environment but it’s also much safer for the farmers that produce and cultivate it.
-This is due to the fact that organic cotton is grown without pesticides, chemical fertilizers, defoliants, or genetically modified (GMO) seeds.
+This is due to the fact that organic cotton is grown without synthetic pesticides, chemical fertilizers, defoliants, or genetically modified (GMO) seeds.

 In addition to having a GOTS certificate, it’s also worth choosing shirts that have been produced in accordance with fair labor laws and with farmers’ and workers’ health in mind.
 A Fair Trade certification ensures that your product has been produced using ethical methods and workers are paid a living wage for their work.
 There are a handful of different fair trade certifications and organizations, including Fairtrade International, Fair Trade USA, Fair Wear International, and more.